Question: How can I entertain a kosher guest in my non-kosher home?

 First, it is important to understand that there are many different levels of kosher observance.
 While some people may feel comfortable eating cold food like sliced carrots and hummus on your plates, other people will only eat store-bought items with certain kosher labels on disposable dishes in a non-kosher home.

-Unless you have knowledge to the contrary, it is safest to assume they maintain and you should cater to the highest level of kosher observance.
+Unless you have knowledge to the contrary, it is safest to assume they maintain the highest level of kosher observance.

 Tips for Entertaining a Kosher Guest in a Non-Kosher Home: